Baby Blue (Action Bronson song): Critical reception

 "Baby Blue" garnered positive reviews from music critics.
 Pat Levy of Consequence of Sound praised Bronson's singing over the piano-heavy production but singled out Chance's verse as the highlight for his "laundry list of things he hopes will happen to the girl who romantically maligned him."
 Dan Weiss of Spin called it the standout of the album's suite, due in particular to Chance's absurdly dark and humorous lyrics.
 Jay Balfour from HipHopDX called it "a catchy piano-driven track with Pop appeal" and found Chance's verse on the song to be "personal and delightfully petty."
 Colin Fitzgerald of PopMatters put the track alongside "Easy Rider" as 'album highlights', saying that without them "the album's second half would seriously hinder the overall value of Mr. Wonderful."
 Craig Jenkins of Billboard commended Bronson for having "the courage to sing serviceably on the chorus."
 Jordan Sargent of Pitchfork criticized Bronson's whiny vocals and Ronson's production throughout the song but gave praise to Chance's quirk-filled verse, saying that "he pulls off in half a minute what Bronson couldn't in fifteen: using an imagined story to reveal humanity through humor."

+Commercial performance

+On the week of April 11, 2015, "Baby Blue" debuted at number 91 on the Billboard Hot 100, but left the next week.
+That same week, it debuted at number 30 on the Hot R&B/Hip-Hop Songs chart, but fell eight spots to numbers 38 and 46 respectively for two consecutive weeks from April 18 to 25, before leaving the chart completely.
+On the Hot Rap Songs chart, it debuted at number 21 before leaving the next week.
+The song would later be certified Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 1,000,000 units in the United States.
+In New Zealand, although the single did not chart, it was certified Gold by Recorded Music New Zealand (RMNZ) for equivalent sales of 15,000 units in the country.